PacificBiosciences/PacBioFileFormats/DataSet.rst

 This document defines the 4.0.0 Secondary DataSet abstraction and its XML file representation.
-A DataSet is a set of a particular data type, such as subreads, references or aligned subreads.
+A DataSet is a set of a particular sequence data type, such as subreads, references or aligned subreads.
+The actual data is stored in files external to the XML, usually in FASTA or BAM files.

 1.1 Motivating Use Cases
 --------------------------

 The concept of a homogenous set of elements of a particular data type is used throughout Pacific Biosciences Secondary Analysis.
-These "sets of data" are represented in many different ways, sometimes explicitly by creating large files that contain all the data in the set (e.g. a FASTA file of subreads), and sometimes implicitly by using pointers to the data, such as with a FOFN (file of file names).
+These "sets of data" have historically been represented in different ways, sometimes explicitly by creating large files that contain all the data in the set (e.g. a FASTA file of subreads), and sometimes implicitly by using pointers to the data, such as with a FOFN (file of file names).

 In many cases these solutions are serviceable, but they have disadvantages.
-The reliance on explicit file creation imposes a heavy burden that is exacerbated by instrument throughput increases.
+The reliance on explicit file creation imposes a heavy burden that will exacerbated by future instrument throughput increases.
 The FOFN partially breaks the tight coupling between explicit files and sets of data, but it fails to allow facile subsetting of files.
 Tools are forced to reimplement filtering or subsetting logic in their own idiosyncratic ways.

-The DataSet XML abstraction (or DataSet for short) satisfies these use cases in a unified way using a canonical representation that can by used throughout the Secondary Analysis system.
+The DataSet XML abstraction (or DataSet for short) satisfies these use cases in a unified way using a canonical representation used throughout SMRT Link 4.0 and the associated.
 Here is a sampling of the uses of cases for DataSets:

 - Refer to a **set of subreads** in multiple BAM files
 - Refer to a **subset of subreads** by id from one or more BAM files
 - Refer to a **set of alignments** from multiple different references or movies
 - Run algorithms such as Arrow on a **subset of alignments** (e.g. on a particular chromosome, or a particular chromosome region, or from reads labeled with a particular barcode)
 - Refer to a **subset of alignments** that obey certain criteria (such as a length minimum).
 - Perform any analysis that can be performed on an entire file of a particular data type (reads, read regions, alignments) on a **subset of that data type**  without creating a new file.